Neuromorphic Computing and Brain-Computer Interface System

 Software release

-- Neurosync: https://github.com/SNU-HPCS/NeuroSync
+- NeuroSync: https://github.com/SNU-HPCS/NeuroSync

 Publications

-- NeuroSync: A Scalable and Accurate Brain Simulation System using Safe and Efficient Speculation
+ACM/IEEE International Symposium on Microarchitecture (MICRO), Nov.
+2024 - NeuroSync: A Scalable and Accurate Brain Simulation System using Safe and Efficient Speculation

 Hunjun Lee*, Chanmyeong Kim*, Minseop Kim, Yujin Chung, and Jangwoo Kim